publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s106.md

     2012—Subsec. (a)(2).
 [Pub.
 L. 112–141, § 1503(a)(1)][/us/pl/112/141/s1503/a/1], inserted “recipient” before “formalizing”.

     Subsec. (c)(1).
 [Pub.
-L. 112–141, § 1503(a)(2)(A)][/us/pl/112/141/s1503/a/2/A], struck out “Non-interstate ” before “nhs” in heading and, in text, substituted “, including projects on the Interstate System” for “but not on the Interstate System” and “with respect to the projects unless the Secretary determines that the assumption is not appropriate.” for “of projects unless the State or the Secretary determines that such assumption is not appropriate.”
+L. 112–141, § 1503(a)(2)(A)(ii)][/us/pl/112/141/s1503/a/2/A/ii], (iii), substituted “, including projects on the Interstate System” for “but not on the Interstate System” and “with respect to the projects unless the Secretary determines that the assumption is not appropriate.” for “of projects unless the State or the Secretary determines that such assumption is not appropriate.”

+    [Pub.
+L. 112–141, § 1503(a)(2)(A)(i)][/us/pl/112/141/s1503/a/2/A/i], struck out “Non-interstate” before “nhs” in heading.
+Resulting initial word was editorially changed to “NHS” to conform to style of paragraph headings.

     Subsec. (c)(4).
 [Pub.
 L. 112–141, § 1503(a)(2)(B)][/us/pl/112/141/s1503/a/2/B], added par.
 (4) and struck out former par.
 (4).
 Prior to amendment, text read as follows: “The Secretary may not assume any greater responsibility than the Secretary is permitted under this title on September 30, 1997, except upon agreement by the Secretary and the State.”